 In postmenopausal women, this may be a sign of cervical cancer.
 A routine pap smear or a pelvic examination can clear that doubt.

 8. Yellow vaginal discharge

 Vaginal discharge chart: if you have yellow discharge, please see a doctor. | Image source: YouTube screengrab

 A yellow discharge can potentially mean an infection.
 Usually, this type of discharge is thick and if it smells foul, it is a clear indication of an infection of the vagina.

 It can also potentially indicate trichomoniasis, which is a sexually transmitted infection.
 You should note that while most women suffering from chlamydia or gonorrhoea do not show any symptoms, a yellow discharge is an indication.
 So keep an eye on this type of vaginal discharge as it is not normal.

-Such type of vaginal discharge is abnormal and usually a sign of a serious internal infection.
-If it is accompanied by foul smell, it is also indicative of trichomoniasis.
+Such vaginal discharge is abnormal and usually a sign of a severe internal infection.
+If it is accompanied by a foul smell, it is also indicative of trichomoniasis.

 When normal vaginal discharge has an imbalance of bacteria and gives out a foul smell or colour, it becomes abnormal.
-Here are few of the things (as listed in WebMD) that make vaginal discharge abnormal.
+Here are a few things (as listed in WebMD) that make vaginal discharge abnormal.

 - Antibiotic or steroid use

 - Bacterial vaginosis, a bacterial infection that is common in pregnant women